MachineLemonade/docs/docs/new_sidebar.md

 ### The easiest way to run Apache Airflow

 #### Overview
-- Platform diagram
+- Platform diagram and brief description of what we are

-This page should talk about what Astronomer is on

 #### Astronomer Cloud vs Astronomer Enterprise
 - Difference of the two
 - Links to getting started on each one.
+- Blurb about Managed Enterprise

 #### Getting started
 - Security Model
 - Submenu on Cloud
   - Quickstart Astronomer Cloud
+  - Cloud FAQs
 - Submenu on Enterprise
   - Quickstart Astronomer Enterprise
+  - Enterprise FAQs

 #### The Astronomer CLI
+_This should not focus on workspaces, Astronomer Cloud, or deploying.
+Simply using the CLI for itself._
 - Getting started - quickstart
 - Customizing your image
-_This should not contain any information about workspaces, Astronomer Cloud, or anything.
-Simply using the CLI for itself._

-#### Enterprise Edition
-- Overview - summary of each component
-- Install GKE
-- Install AWS
-- Install General K8s

-#### Using Astronomer
-- UI+Terms
-- Managing users
-- Spinning up environments
-- When to scale your instance
-- Alerts

-#### Integrating Services with Astronomer
-_Shows how to connect to external services_
-- CI/CD
-- Connecting to Redshift
-- Other
-- Datadog?

 #### Enterprise Edition
 _Everything you need for running Enterprise_